aphecetche/hugo-aphecetche/content/post/adding-lv-values-to-reco.md

 Setting a specific storage for GRP to point to a real OCDB (compared to the local one $ALICE_ROOT/OCDB) to get the run start and end time.

-Next step is to use `mchview` to get the ultimate graphical view on those values, and that is working as well.
+`mchview` has also been modified to get a graphical view on those values.